graded-cs-resources/IB-Computer-Science-Notes/nonprogramming/np1.1_abstraction.md

 ---
-title: Section 1.1 - Abstraction and the Parts of a Computer
+title: Non-programming Lesson 1.1 - Abstraction and the Parts of a Computer
 ---

 # Abstraction and the Parts of a Computer